 222 Shot from below of the conjunction of the monolith with the sun and crescent earth.
 (54:33)

 What we are viewing here is of course impossible.
 We have already seen the earth was just above the lunar horizon and the sun also off somewhere way to the side, not directly overhead.
 Neither earth nor the sun are directly overhead.
 This is an impossible viewing, just as was the conjunction that occurred with the hominids.

 Comparing the conjunctions observed thus far, below is the one observed by the hominids and beneath that the one observed by the audience, presumably from the moon, at the beginning of the film.

-I'm going to go back and take another look at the photographer and explain a certain reasoning process with some interesting results.
+I'm going to go back and take another look at the photographer.

 Let's return to the appearance of the monolith in The Dawn of Man.
 I had written of a kind of outcropping of rock to the side, that the camera kind of hides behind, looking out on the scene, and it gave the feeling to me of a third presence, an objective non-participating, observing presence.

 We'd had this shot the night before the monolith appeared (above) and then the morning of the monolith (below).